 Important Registration Information:

-Students who have more credits than the usual first-year student usually need to be authorized for on-line registration into English 100.
+Students who have more credits than the usual first-year student must be authorized for on-line registration into English 100.
 Email Mary Fiorenza, Associate Director of English 100 to request authorization.

 Welcome to English 100

-By placing attention on rhetorical awareness in both written and oral communication, students engage questions of audience, purpose, genre, discourse conventions, and research methods.
-Because writing is both an act of inquiry and communication, this course offers students an opportunity to identify, develop, and express concepts, to engage in conversations with the ideas of others, and to critique and construct arguments through original research.
-Treating writing as a process, instructors emphasize drafting, revising, and editing as critical practices in developing effective communication and argument.
+Students in English 100 engage questions of audience, purpose, genre, discourse conventions, and research methods with attention to rhetorical awareness in both written and oral communication.
+Assignments ask students to identify, develop, and express concepts; summarize and synthesize information; engage in conversations with the ideas of others; and critique and construct arguments through original research.
+Treating writing as an act of inquiry, a means of communication, and a process, instructors emphasize drafting, revising, and editing as critical practices for developing effective communication and argument.

 Instructors for English 100 are part of a dynamic intellectual community, centered in the English department, but including other disciplines as well.
 Besides a strong core of doctoral students in literary studies, composition and rhetoric, and English Language and Linguistics, as well as Creative Writing MFA students, instructional staff includes experienced doctoral students from the School of Education and frequently other areas of the university as well.